zwave-js/node-zwave-js/packages/core/api.md

     bytesRead: number;
 };

-// Warning: (ae-missing-release-tag) "parseMaybeBoolean" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseMaybeBoolean" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function parseMaybeBoolean(val: number, preserveUnknown?: boolean): Maybe<boolean> | undefined;

-// Warning: (ae-missing-release-tag) "parseMaybeNumber" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseMaybeNumber" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function parseMaybeNumber(val: number): Maybe<number> | undefined;

-// Warning: (ae-missing-release-tag) "parseNodeBitMask" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseNodeBitMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function parseNodeBitMask(mask: Buffer): number[];

-// Warning: (ae-missing-release-tag) "parseNodeInformationFrame" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseNodeInformationFrame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function parseNodeInformationFrame(buffer: Buffer): NodeInformationFrame;

-// Warning: (ae-missing-release-tag) "parseNodeProtocolInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseNodeProtocolInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function parseNodeProtocolInfo(buffer: Buffer, offset: number): NodeProtocolInfo;

-// Warning: (ae-missing-release-tag) "parseNodeProtocolInfoAndDeviceClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "parseNodeProtocolInfoAndDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function parseNodeProtocolInfoAndDeviceClass(buffer: Buffer): {